 Share this post with someone you know trying to obtain

 dual citizenship with Italy!

 So where are we in this process today?

-We should be receiving the last of these amended documents from New York any day now.
-This will have brought us to that 7-month wait.
-I hope I haven’t jinxed ourselves by saying that!
-What do we need to do from here?
-We have to send those amended papers to Los Angeles and hope that they will process them immediately.
+We have received these amended documents from New York and have forwarded them on to the Consulate.
+We hope that they will process them immediately.
 Am I dreaming?
-I probably am because the letter that we will write to accompany these amended documents will say that we have been at this process since November 2015 and would like to make our move to Italy.
+I probably am because the letter that accompanied these amended documents reminded them that we have been at this process since November 2015 and would like to make our move to Italy.
 It is standard that this process takes a minimum of 2 years.

 The other frustrating part is that at this time, we can’t make any definite plans.
 That means we can’t be looking for cheap airfare or a place to live.